smcgee30/gnostic-nebular/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+I've put in 3 environment variables.
+You'll want to change the test and prod URLS in the environment ts files before you use those.

+ng build --env=dev
+ng build --env=test
+ng build --env=prod  (This also optimizes your build.)

 ## Running unit tests